-From spring 2017, the government will change the way Apprenticeships are funded by introducing a new scheme known as the Apprenticeship Levy. and regardless of your size, your business will be impacted by the scheme.
+From May 2017, the government has changed the way Apprenticeships are funded for larger employers by introducing a new scheme known as the Apprenticeship Levy.

 The aim of the Apprenticeship Levy is to improve the quality and quantity of Apprenticeships in England, not just for new employees but also for your internal Workforce Development Programme.
 It is expected that the Levy will heavily contribute towards the government target of 3 million Apprenticeships by 2020.

-However, this levy has been met by confusion and concern by employers on how this scheme will take place so we have provided with an informative guide available here.
+However, this levy has been met by confusion and concern by employers on how this scheme will take place so we have provided with an informative guide.

 “I have been working closely with Just IT for around 3 years now, and the most pleasing aspect I have had since then is the care they show for their clients.
 I have been involved with a few other apprenticeship suppliers, and no others come close to Just IT in terms of taking out the time to show that they care about what they are doing, but also the quality in doing so at the same time.
 I’m more than keen for this relationship to continue in the future!”